 3. The Board selects, appoints and oversees an Executive Director (E.D.) to whom responsibility for the administration of the organization is delegated.
 In addition, the Board is charged with regular evaluation of the E.D. on the basis of her/his job description, leadership in the organization, in program planning and implementation, and in management of the organization and its personnel.
 It is DMA’s practice that the relationship between the Board and the Executive Director be professional, respectful of the ED’s strengths, collegial, and advisory in nature.
 It is also within the Board’s purview to offer administrative guidance and determine whether to retain or dismiss the E.D.

-4. The Board governs the organization through broad policies and objectives, formulated and agreed upon by the Executive Director and DMA staff.
+4. The Board governs the organization through broad policies and objectives, formulated and agreed upon by the Executive Director.
 Such governance includes the assignment of priorities that ensure the organization’s capacity to carry out programs, and continual review of its work.
 The Board is expected to assess its own performance as part of an annual retreat process.

 5. The Board is charged with acquiring resources sufficient for DMA’s operations, and to finance its programs and services adequately.
 Implicit in this is the responsibility for assisting with DMA’s related contract negotiations.